saltstack/salt/doc/glossary.rst

         :conf_master:`ext_job_cache`, :ref:`the list of returners
         <all-salt.returners>`.

+    External Pillar
+        A pillar that accepts arbitrary arguments and returns a dictionary of pillar data.
+An external pillar will add items to an already existing pillar for a minion.

     Event
         A notice emitted onto an event bus.
 Events are often driven by requests for actions to occur on a minion or master and the results of those